-The UALR Campus Garden is a collaborative partnership between the UALR Sustainability Committee, the UALR Anthropology Department, the Central Arkansas New Agrarian Society (CANAS), and the University District neighborhood.
+The UALR Campus Garden is a collaborative partnership between the UALR Sustainability Committee, the Anthropology Club, the Nonprofit Leadership Student Association, the Biology Club, the UALR Anthropology program, the UALR Biology program, the Central Arkansas New Agrarian Society (CANAS), and the University District neighborhood.
 The garden was founded in Spring 2012 and is doing great!

 For the latest photos and information, look up the UALR Campus Garden page on Facebook.

 Our mission is to create an educational living laboratory that will allow students and community members to better understand the relationship between us and our landscape and the sustainable possibilities our landscape holds.

 The UALR garden enables faculty, staff, students, and community members to learn about natural and organic methods of cultivation while diversifying and beautifying an underutilized campus lot.
 Our multifaceted approach provides an educational cycle of observing and maintaining native plants (as well as non-native agricultural plants), collecting seeds and cuttings, and propagating new plants for use in other gardens and landscapes within the neighborhood.

 Recognition of the ever-pressing need for increased sustainability in human food, energy, and resource management systems is growing rapidly; however, most projects and discussions related to sustainability are problem or crisis focused.
 In other words, they originate from a negative position of highlighting the shortcomings of dominant national and global practices, for example pointing out the devastating environmental and health impacts of unchecked deforestation, strip mining, factory production, industrial food systems, and so on.